Peptide-mass fingerprint: Spectrometric analysis

 The digested protein can be analyzed with different types of mass spectrometers such as ESI-TOF or MALDI-TOF.
 MALDI-TOF is often the preferred instrument because it allows a high sample throughput and several proteins can be analyzed in a single experiment, if complemented by MS/MS analysis.

 In matrix-assisted laser desorption ionization (MALDI), a fragmented peptide sample is loaded onto a matrix and ionized through the use of a high energy laser.
 The fragmented ions are then separated by mass-to-charge ratio based on the time of flight (TOF) through the spectrometer.
 They can then be further fragmented and re-analyzed in tandem mass spectrometry, often with a quadrupole ion trap, but also possible with tandem time of flight.

 The output received from a mass spectrometer comes in the form of a peak list.
 This spectrum shows the masses and relative abundances of the peptide fragments present in the sample.
 In reading a spectrum like the one shown, all possible major fragmentations of a protein would need to be considered.
 Then the masses of those fragments would correlate to the numbers in the peaks of the spectrum.
 While it can be analyzed to some degree on its own, in forming a peptide-mass fingerprint, the peak list is run through a database search to find homologous peptide sequences.

 Computer database analysis

 The peak list obtained through spectrometric means is used as the query in a database search using the software MASCOT.
 The MASCOT software uses an algorithm that looks for significant peptide sequence homology to present the most statistically likely protein in the sample, based on the results.

-In performing the search, you must choose a database to go through.
+In performing the search, you much choose a database to go through.
 Such databases include, among others, Swissprot, often used when researching well characterized organisms like humans, mice, and yeasts; and NCBInr for more general, robust searches.

 A detailed tutorial on using MASCOT software can be found in a link below.